Midsummer Mechanicals

 Midsummer Mechanicals is a 2022 play written by Kerry Frampton and Ben Hales.
 The story, a sequel to William Shakespeare's A Midsummer Night's Dream, follows the titular troupe of actors, The Mechanicals, attempting to put on a new play at the court of Duke Theseus.
 The work is aimed towards families and children aged 5-12, making this the first full-scale family-oriented production put on by Shakespeare's Globe.

 Production

 Midsummer Mechanicals opened on 28 July 2022 at the Sam Wanamaker Playhouse in Shakespeare's Globe Theatre and ran until 21 August 2022.
-It was produced in collaboration with Shakespeare’s Globe and Splendid Productions and directed by Lucy Cutherson and Kerry Frampton.
+It was produced in collaboration with Shakespeare’s Globe and Splendid Productions and directed by Lucy Cuthbertson and Kerry Frampton.
 Rose Revitt designed the show's set, and Sabia Smith provided costumes.

-The show is scheduled to perform at Liverpool's Shakespeare North Playhouse from 15 to 18 July 2023.
-Following this run, the show will return to the Sam Wanamaker Playhouse from 22 July until 26 August.
+The show was performed at Liverpool's Shakespeare North Playhouse from 15 to 18 July 2023.
+Following this run, the show returned to the Sam Wanamaker Playhouse from 22 July until 26 August.